prof-rossetti/repo-evaluator-py/PLANNING.md

 ### APIs and Web Service Requirements

-I thought I might need to use the [GitHub API](https://developer.github.com/v3/) to download all files ina given repository, but then I came to the conclusion it would be easier to use command-line Git.
+I thought I might need to use the [GitHub API](https://developer.github.com/v3/) to download all files in a given repository, but then I came to the conclusion it would be easier to use command-line Git.

 ### Python Package Requirements